Abdullah-268/Music_database_Analysis_SQL/README.md

-# Music_database_SQL
+# Music Database SQL

-This repository contains a portfolio of SQL database scripts, including schema definition, sample data, and example queries. <br>
+Welcome to the Music Database SQL repository!
+This repository is a comprehensive collection of SQL database scripts tailored for music industry analysis.
+It includes schema definitions, sample datasets, and a variety of example queries.
+These scripts have been meticulously crafted to explore various facets of the music database, ranging from customer spending behavior to genre popularity across different regions.

-I have analyzed the data from the music database and answered 11 sample queries in this analysis. <br>
+## Sample Queries

-Sample queries: <br>
+Below are 11 example queries along with their descriptions and corresponding SQL scripts:

-Q.1 Who is the senior most employee based on job title? <br>
+### 1. Senior Most Employee
-**Description**: This query returns the senior-most employee based on job title. <br>
+**Description:** Returns the senior-most employee based on job title. <br>
 **SQL**:
 ```sql
 Select * From employee
 Order By levels Desc Limit 1
 ```

-Q.2 Which country has the most invoices? <br>
+### 2. Most Invoices by Country
-**Description**: This query returns the country having the most invoices. <br>
+**Description**: Returns the country with the most invoices. <br>
 **SQL**:
 ```sql